-The project site is on the campus of Joliet Junior College at the address of 1215 Houbolt Road in Joliet, Illinois.
-The project site is currently developed by the existing Main Campus of Joliet Junior College.
-The proposed construction at the project site will consist of a two-story slab-on-grade addition, parking lots and on-site stormwater detention.
-To better understand the subsurface conditions at the project site twenty (20) soil borings were performed.
+The project site is located at 1125 West 135 Street in Romeoville, Illinois.
+The project site is currently developed by the existing Romeoville Campus of Joliet Junior College.
+The proposed construction at the project site will consist of a two-story, slab-on-grade addition, parking lots and on-site stormwater detention.
+To better understand the subsurface conditions at the project site seventeen (17) soil borings were performed.
 The subsurface conditions encountered at the borings performed at the site can be summarized as follows.